 The North Jersey Section of the American Chemical Society represents a dynamic and diverse group of scientists as reflected in the many topical groups and committees.
 These groups offer programs throughout the year and I encourage each of you to regularly check the schedule of the groups of interest to you and attend their meetings.

-The NJACS Organic Chemistry Topical group brings together New Jersey’s organic chemists from academia, companies and the pharmaceutical industry — hosting regular meetings and semi-annual symposia.
+The NJACS Organic Chemistry Topical Group (OTG) brings together New Jersey’s organic chemists from academia, companies and the pharmaceutical industry — hosting regular meetings and semi-annual symposia.

-The NJACS Chromatography Group brings together New Jersey’s scientists involved in separation sciences, chromatography and instrumentation.
+The NJACS Chromatography Group (NJCG) brings together New Jersey’s scientists involved in separation sciences, chromatography and instrumentation.

 The mission of The Regulatory CMC is to provide a forum for regulatory and compliance scientists to exchange ideas, share strategies, discuss current topics, increase our knowledge and understanding of CMC regulatory affairs, quality assurance, and cGMPs.

-Our mission is to strengthen the contribution of women in the chemical sciences, serving early and mid-career scientists through programming and invite graduate and undergraduate students to participate.
+The mission of MWCC is to strengthen the contribution of women in the chemical sciences, serving early and mid-career scientists through programming and invite graduate and undergraduate students to participate.

 The Teacher Affiliates Group is a group of high school teachers from North Jersey who are affiliated members of the section.
 The Group sponsors or co-sponsors several activities throughout the year including the New Jersey Science Convention in October, Chemistry Day and Week activities in October, professional development workshops, and the New Jersey Chemistry Olympics in May.